Correlation-Induced Interferometric Geometric Phase Difference in Entangled Neutral Meson Systems: System Dependent Behavior of the Correlation-Induced interferometric Geometric Phase Difference

+For the $B_d^0$ system, \( x_d\sim\mathcal O(1) \) while \( |y_d|\ll1 \) \cite{PDG2024}.
+Since the leading contribution to the correlation-induced phase difference is proportional to the width-difference parameter, the geometric correlation becomes highly suppressed despite the sizeable oscillation frequency.
+In this limit the entangled and independent phase structures approach one another.

+The situation is different for the $B_s^0$ system, where \( x_s\gg1 \) and \( |y_s|\sim10^{-2} \) \cite{PDG2024}.
+The large value of $x_s$ produces rapid oscillatory modulation, while the comparatively small value of $y_s$ controls the overall amplitude of the geometric correlation.
+Consequently, the overall magnitude of the geometric correlation is constrained by the comparatively small value of $y_s$, although the large oscillation frequency produces a rich oscillatory structure.

-These observations show that a sizable width difference enhances geometric correlations, while vanishing $\Delta\Gamma$ suppresses them almost entirely.
-The kaon system therefore provides a particularly favorable regime for observing this geometric structure.
-The qualitative geometric regimes for different neutral meson systems are summarized in Table~{\ref{tab:systemcomparison}}.
+These observations indicate that a sizable width difference enhances the correlation-induced geometric phase difference, whereas the limit \( \Delta\Gamma\rightarrow0 \) suppresses it almost entirely.
+The kaon system therefore appears to be the most promising neutral meson system for exhibiting a pronounced nonadditive geometric phase structure.